Dnewsum/Software-Eng/README.md

 # Software-Eng

-#This is a Github for my SOS project.
+#This is a Github for my SOS project for Daniel Newsum.